maxrosenb/ilovecloudflare/README.md

 ### 2. Request a URL variant

-Makes a fetch request to one of the two URLs, and return it as the response from the script.
+Makes a fetch request to one of the two URLs, and returns it as the response from the script.

 ### 3. Distribute requests between variants (A/B Testing)